RedZapdos123/SPOinPyTorch/docs/API.md

 - Advantage normalization: Enable through `Config.normalize_advantages` for stable updates.
 - Epsilon (ε) schedule: Consider decaying ε slightly over training to reduce step sizes as the policy converges.
-- Entropy coefficient: Start at 0.0–0.01 for continuous control; tune upward if policy collapses prematurely.
+- Entropy coefficient: Start at 0.0–0.01 for continuous control', and tune upward if policy collapses prematurely.
 - Gradient clipping:Set `max_grad_norm` to 0.5–1.0 to mitigate rare spikes.
-- Value function: Ensure critic capacity (hidden dims) is sufficient; underfitting values hurts advantage estimation.
+- Value function: Ensure critic capacity (hidden dims) is sufficient', and underfitting values hurts advantage estimation.
-- Observation scaling: Normalize inputs per environment recommendation; avoid extremely large/small magnitudes.
+- Observation scaling: Normalize inputs per environment recommendation', and avoid extremely large/small magnitudes.
 - Seeding: Set `torch.manual_seed` and environment seeds for reproducibility.

 ## Troubleshooting:

 - NaNs in loss or values:.
-  - Reduce learning rate; verify rewards are finite; check observation normalization.
+  - Reduce learning rate', and verify rewards are finite', and check observation normalization.
   - Clamp log_std for continuous policies if the environment is very sensitive.
 - Poor learning progress:.
-  - Increase `steps_per_batch`; try more `update_epochs`; verify correct device placement.
+  - Increase `steps_per_batch`', and try more `update_epochs`', and verify correct device placement.
-  - Tune ε and `entropy_coeff`; ensure `old_log_probs` are computed from the rollout policy.
+  - Tune ε and `entropy_coeff`', and ensure `old_log_probs` are computed from the rollout policy.
 - Unstable policy updates:.
-  - Use smaller ε; enable gradient clipping; normalize advantages.
+  - Use smaller ε', and enable gradient clipping', and normalize advantages.
 - Action bounds violations (continuous):.
-  - Provide `action_low`/`action_high` matching the environment; actions are clamped to these.
+  - Provide `action_low`/`action_high` matching the environment', and actions are clamped to these.

 ## Version Compatibility: